-You might be wondering how a social media platform can be a successful example of the B2C model.
+You might wonder how a social media platform can be a great example of the B2C model.
 Facebook not only gives people an opportunity to share every moment of their life with their friends but also helps in marketing to promote any product or service.

 Facebook is an ideal marketplace to promote your products and find your target customers in 3 billion Facebook users.
 Many businesses are running their marketing campaigns on Facebook and getting impressive results.

 Now you know the main differences between B2B vs B2C.
-Nowadays, with the significant development of eCommerce, many business owners are modifying their business plans to adopt both B2B and B2C, such as Google is currently facilitating both individual customers and other companies.
-However, regardless of whether you are adopting B2B or B2C, your goal should be one -providing your customers with the best buying experience.
+Nowadays, with the significant development of eCommerce, many business owners are modifying their business plans to adopt both B2B and B2C models, such as Google is currently facilitating both individual customers and other companies.
+However, regardless of whether you are adopting B2B or B2C model, your goal should be one -providing your customers with the best buying experience.

 The best way to run a successful business is to ensure your customers’ satisfaction (your marketing team has a lot of work here).
 After all, customers are the heart of any business.
-Choosing the right eCommerce will help you in keeping the heart of your business happy – your customers!
+Choose the right eCommerce which helps you in keeping the heart of your business happy – your customers!

 So, no matter if you want to sell your products to a small group of people or to the whole business, you may want to talk about the opportunities of both B2B and B2C.
 The best way is to contact us and tell us about your idea, so we will advise you on the best path.